alirezakazemipour/alirezakazemipour.github.io/_misc/misc-1.md

 JP:
 > So now Pinocchio has to face the thing he's afraid the most!

+A truth by JP that I have experienced as well:
+> Everything I actually did, paid off!

 # Generic
 [Learning how to learn course](https://www.coursera.org/learn/learning-how-to-learn)